paulasquin/room_classification_get_datasets/README.md

 # II.
 Goals and instructions for room_classification_get_datasets

 ## 0. Get the dependencies
 This project is using python3, tensorflow, opencv (cv2), PIL, plydata...
 So you may install them.
-Maybe you'll find other forgoten dependencies.
+Maybe you'll find other forgotten dependencies.
 You will be able te easily install them.
 Do not hesitate to raise request to add their installation.
 ```
 sudo apt-get install build-essential libssl-dev libffi-dev python-dev python3 python3-pip
 pip3 uninstall tensorflow --user